Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 There are also special bones, antlers, hoofs, or even special Himalayan hard cheeses that will all take a long time to eat and encourage happy, healthy chewing.

 If you have a puppy, make sure the chews are suitable for him.
 Not all chews are good for puppies under 6 months.
-Also, never to give your dog cooked chicken bones or other types of bones as they splinter and can cause a health emergency!
+Also, never give your dog cooked chicken bones or other types of bones as they splinter or cause blockages which can cause a health emergency!

 Catching Your Dog in the Act